RobinNixon/vizwiz/readme.md

 ### Adding New Visualizers

-Provide a copy of `vizwiz.txt` to an AI, along with a description of the effects and features you want your visualiser to have, including any user settings you would like to be made available.
+Provide a copy of `vizwiz.txt` to an AI, along with a description of the effects and features you want your visualizer to have, including any user settings you would like to be made available.
 Or, write your own using the same information.
 Once complete save the new file in the *vizwiz* folder and add a link at the bottom of the `index.html` file (where commented) like this:

 ```
 <script src='visualizers/newviz.viz.js'></script>